gauntlt/gauntlt-demo/examples/webgoat/vuln-43/README.md

 TEST vuln-43.attack

 This is a Gauntlt test to check if the vulnerability in WebGoat located at Concurrency => Shopping Cart Concurrency Flaw (vuln-43) exists.

 It will return a
- - 1 (error) if the vulnerability is present, or if an error occurred trying to exploit it
+ - 1 (error) if the vulnerability is present, or if an error occurred trying to access it
  - 0 (success) if the vulnerability is fixed (aka not present)

 This test assumes: